A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Classical Systems

 where $T^{ij}_{K}\equiv \bar{T}^{ij}_{K} + \hat{T}^{ij}$ is the free virtual wave contributions.
 Notably, the 4D trace part comes entirely from the kinetic part of the scalar field and provides the scale of the system.
 The interaction MCD, which is traceless, contains four pion-fields derivative coupling.
 One can verify that the momentum continuity equation reproduces the Euler-Lagrange equations of motion for static fields.

-Using the solution of Skyrme profile $F(r)$ for the above Skyrme ansatz, we plot the 3D traces of the MCD $p=T^{ii}/3$ in FIG.~\ref{fig:MCD-Skyrme}.
-While the 4D traceless parts $\bar{p}_K = \bar{T}^{ii}_K/3$ and $\bar{p}_I = \bar{T}^{ii}_I/3$ are positive and contribute mainly near the center, the 4D trace part $\hat{p}_{\rm tr}=\hat{T}^{ii}/3$ is large and negative, and dominates the large $r$-region, resulting a negative total MCD $p_{\rm tot}$.
+Using the solution of Skyrme profile $F(r)$ with Skyrme parameters $f_\pi=129~{\rm MeV}$ and $e=5.45$ from~\cite{Adkins:1983ya} for the above Skyrme ansatz, we plot the 3D traces of the MCD $T^{ii}$ in FIG.~\ref{fig:MCD-Skyrme}.
+While the 4D traceless parts $\bar{T}^{ii}_K$ (not a pressure according to our previous discussion) and $\bar{T}^{ii}_I$ are positive and contribute mainly near the center, the 4D trace part $\hat{p}_{\rm tr}=\hat{T}^{ii}/3$ is large and negative, and dominates the large $r$-region, resulting in a negative total MCD $T^{ii}_{\rm tot}$.
 This is consistent with recent results from the modified Skyrme model~\cite{Fujii:2025aip,Tanaka:2025pny}, here without introducing another meson field.
-This 4D-traceless contribution does not have a corresponding momentum density and therefore the conduction of the momentum flow includes particle transport.
-The total kinetic MCD $T^{ii}_{K}$ would be negative definite, i.e., the virtual-wave momentum flows in the opposite direction of a wave vector!
+This 4D-trace contribution does not have a corresponding momentum density and therefore the conduction of the momentum flow does not include particle transport.
+It may be viewed as a pressure contribution in the Skyrme model.
+The total kinetic MCD $T^{ii}_{K}$ would be negative definite, i.e., the virtual-wave momentum flows in the opposite direction to the wave vector!
 This part of the MCD is similar to that of static electric field, but with an important sign difference.